KEA Environmental Education Grant

 We know that teachers have limited funds to achieve their goals for environmental education activities.
 For the fourth year, we are pleased to offer the KEA Environmental Education Grant to support teachers in engaging their students in hands-on, science-based educational activities to enhance classroom learning, increase students’ knowledge and skills, and help instill a heightened sense of environmental stewardship.

-Thanks to the support from the City of Post Falls, this year we are able to award grants to two schools!
+Thanks to the support from the City of Post Falls, the City of Coeur d’ Alene and Doma Coffe this year we are able to award grants to four schools!

 Who can apply?